-Accepting payments via your website means that you are responsible for choosing the payment processing tools that are compliant with tax requirements (from local state sales taxes to VAT).
+Accepting payments via membership plugin means that you are responsible for choosing the payment processing tools that are compliant with tax requirements (from local state sales taxes to VAT).

 To ensure you’re remaining compliant in these areas consult your accountant and legal counsel.

 Although this may seem like a daunting task, it’s time well spent.

 If your customers trust you enough to sign up for your product or services, you want to make sure you’re doing everything you can to earn that trust.

 Compliance & Convenience: The #1 Reason People Use Third-Party Hosted Tools

 Many online business owners selling recurring subscription products are simply overwhelmed by all the “things to think about”, and prefer to choose third-party hosted solutions (like Shopify, for example) in an attempt to reduce some of the setup maintenance concerns.